ada-discovery/ada-app/README.md

 There are essentially two ways how to install a full-stack _Ada Web_:

 - Install all the components including Mongo and Elastic Search _manually_, which gives a full control and all configurability options at the expense of moderate installation and maintenance effort.
 The complete guides are available for  [Linux](Installation_Linux.md) and [MacOS](Installation_MacOS.md).

-- Use a dockerized version as described in [https://github.com/ada-discovery/ada-docker](https://github.com/ada-discovery/ada-docker), which is undoubtedly the easier option.

 #### Development